-"The film humorously illustrates the traditional Hindi philosophy of death and freedom from entrapment and attachment, but in such a low-key way it's never a burden.
-Though the film has many elements that bring to mind the Indian retirement haven of Best Exotic Marigold Hotel and its sequel, Bhutiani's take on the subject is embedded in Indian culture and Hindu rituals..
+"Though the film has many elements that bring to mind the Indian retirement haven of Best Exotic Marigold Hotel and its seguel, Bhutiani's take on the subject is embedded in Indian culture and Hindu rituals...
 Though the acting is low-key, it's full of warmth and tenderness that involves the audience in the shared joy, worry and grief of an identifiable family." - Deborah Young, Hollywood Reporter